IBM/cp4ba-client-onboarding-scenario/Step 2 - ADS Project.md

 31. Select the three-dot menu for `v1.1` and click on `Publish`

-Once you have setup the ADS project, import the Workflow solution.
+With that you have successfully imported the ADS solution.
+Next, [setup the RPA server](/Step%203%20-%20RPA%20Server.md).
+**Note:** Setting up the RPA server is optional and only required if you want to demo the execution of the RPA bot.
+If you want to skip this step, go directly to [importing the Workflow solution](/Step%204%20-%20Workflow%20Solution.md).